GraphWalker/graphwalker.github.io/content/docs/path_generators_and_stop_conditions.md

 ```
 /*
  * Will never stop generating a path sequence.
-Executes for ever in a random fashion.
+Executes forever in a random fashion.
 /*
 random(never)

 /*
- * Walk randomly, until the vertex coverage has reached 100%
+ * Walk randomly until the vertex coverage has reached 100%.
 /*
 random(vertex_coverage(100))

 /*
- * Walk randomly, until the edge coverage has reached 50%
+ * Walk randomly until the edge coverage has reached 50%.
 /*
 random(edge_coverage(50))

 /*
- * Walk randomly, until the vertex v_SomeVertex is reached.
+ * Walk randomly until the vertex v_SomeVertex is reached.
 /*
 random(reached_vertex(v_SomeVertex))

 /*
- * Walk the shortest path to the edge e_SomeEdge, and the stop.
+ * Walk the shortest path to the edge e_SomeEdge and then stop.
 /*
 a_star(reached_edge(e_SomeEdge))

 /*
- * Walk randomly, until the requirement coverage has reached 100%
+ * Walk randomly until the requirement coverage has reached 100%.
 /*
 random(requirement_coverage(100))

 /*
- * Walk randomly, until the vertex coverage has reached 100%
+ * Walk randomly for 500 seconds.
 /*
-// Walk randomly for 500 seconds.
 random(time_duration(500))